ItziSpyder/FunnySentences/README.md

 - /fs spam \<message\> | spams a message
 - /fs help | command help

-### Sentences
+### Sentence Types
 - Normal(Default) -generates random sentence
-- Letter Spam -spam abc's
+- Rage -spam random letters (like how you would when raging)
-- Unicode Spam -spams unicodes
+- Unicode -spams unicodes
-- Emoji Spam -spams emojis
+- Emoji -spams emojis

 ### Troll your friends!
 - Use this mod to spam messages and sentences to troll your friends!